The National Army Museum Te Mata Toa is a Registered Charitable Trust governed by a Trust Board.

 Phil is married and has two adult daughters.

-Brigadier Rose King enlisted into the New Zealand Army in July 1991, graduating into the Corps of Royal New Zealand Electrical and Mechanical Engineers in June 1992.
-Brigadier King has held regimental and command appointments across a range of logistics based roles, culminating as Commanding Officer, 2nd Combat Service Support Battalion in 2012 – 2014.
-Key staff appointments include S4 2nd Land Force Group, Staff Officer Grade One Land Logistics Transformation and Chief of Staff JFHQNZ.
-Brigadier King has also served as Special Projects Officer Force Generation and Transition for Army General Staff.
-Brigadier King has held training appointments within Tactical School and in 2014 she took up the appointment of Director Reserve Forces and Youth Development.
-Brigadier King’s recent postings include Director Strategic Commitments, New Zealand Defence Force and Joint Head of Managed Isolation and Quarantine for New Zealand.
+Major General Rose King enlisted into the New Zealand Army in July 1991, graduating into the Corps of Royal New Zealand Electrical and Mechanical Engineers in June 1992.
+Major General King has held regimental and command appointments across a range of logistics based roles, culminating as Commanding Officer, 2nd Combat Service Support Battalion in 2012 – 2014.
+Key staff appointments include S4 2nd Land Force Group, Staff Officer Grade One Land Logistics Transformation, and Chief of Staff JFHQNZ.
+Major General King has also served as Special Projects Officer Force Generation and Transition for Army General Staff.
+Major General King has held training appointments within Tactical School, and in 2014 she took up the appointment of Director Reserve Forces and Youth Development.
+Major General King’s recent postings include Director Strategic Commitments, New Zealand Defence Force and Joint Head of Managed Isolation and Quarantine for New Zealand.

-Brigadier King’s operational service includes United Nations Mission of Observers Prevlaka, and Afghanistan as the Chief Operational Planner (CJ35) within Resolute Support Headquarters.
-In addition to her NZ medallic recognition she has been awarded the NATO Meritorious Service Medal, the US Meritorious Service Medal and the US Army Commendation Medal.
+Major General King’s operational service includes United Nations Mission of Observers Prevlaka, and Afghanistan as the Chief Operational Planner (CJ35) within Resolute Support Headquarters.
+In addition to her NZ medallic recognition, she has been awarded the NATO Meritorious Service Medal, the US Meritorious Service Medal, and the US Army Commendation Medal.

 She has a Bachelor of Defence Studies from Massey University, a Masters of Management Defence Studies from the University of Canberra, and a Masters of Arts Strategic Studies from Deakin University.